The hidden psychology of pricing

-Price is not a number.
-Price is an emotion.
+Price is not just a number.
+It's an emotion.

 Let me explain.